 A better alternative to mechanical valves

 While mechanical valves are the standard recommendation for AV replacement in younger patients, these valves require lifelong anticoagulation.
 Anticoagulants are associated with a higher incidence of bleeding complications, and lifelong anticoagulation distresses patients.
 For patients with symptomatic aortic stenosis, a biological valve offers excellent durability without the need for anticoagulation.

-Drs.
-Johnston and Svensson and colleagues recently published a review of 12,569 patients with AV disease who received the Carpentier-Edwards Perimount bovine prosthesis at Cleveland Clinic.
+Dr. Svensson and colleagues recently published a review of 12,569 patients with AV disease who received the Carpentier-Edwards Perimount bovine prosthesis at Cleveland Clinic.
 In this study, the largest series of biological valve recipients ever reported, mortality was less than 0.5 percent, and short- and long-term outcomes were excellent.

 In older patients, explantation for structural valve deterioration (SVD) was rare and unlikely to have been affected by valve size or implant technique.
 SVD was more common in patients under age 60; however, durability was very good, with 55 percent freedom from SVD at 20 years.

-“I feel strongly that we must offer patients the option of a valve that does not require anticoagulation, particularly because all evidence says survival is the same with mechanical and tissue valves,” says Dr. Johnston.
+“I feel strongly that we must offer patients the option of a valve that does not require anticoagulation, particularly because all evidence says survival is the same with mechanical and tissue valves,” says Dr. Svensson.